English and Welsh bastardy laws: Etymology

-Another suggestion is that a group of travelling muleteers arrived, unloaded their mules, and took their pack saddles indoors and used them as bedding to sleep on.

 Common law origin

 Bastardy was not a status, like villeinage, but the fact of being a bastard had a number of legal effects on an individual.

 One exception to the general principle that a bastard could not inherit occurred when the eldest son (who would otherwise be heir) was born a bastard but the second son was born after the parents were married.

 The Provisions of Merton 1235 (20 Hen.
 3 c.
 IX), otherwise known as the Special Bastardy Act 1235, provided that except in the case of real actions the fact of bastardy could be proved by trial by jury, rather than necessitating a bishop's certificate.

 Reform

 Post-hoc legitimisation was introduced under the Legitimacy Act 1926 (16 & 17 Geo.
 5 c.
 60) and the Family Law Reform Act 1969 (c.
 46) allowed a bastard to inherit on the intestacy of his parents.

 In Medieval Wales

-In Medieval Wales, prior to its conquest by and incorporation in England, a "bastard" was defined solely as a child not acknowledged by his father.
+In Medieval Wales, prior to its conquest by and incorporation in England, a "bastard" was defined solely as a child not acknowledged by their father.
 All children acknowledged by a father, whether born in or out of wedlock, had equal legal rights including the right to share in the father's inheritance.
 This legal difference between Wales and England is often referred to in the well-known "Brother Cadfael" series of Medieval detective mysteries.